gordondhuang/mailing-service/README.md

 EMAIL=\<INSERT SENDER EMAIL\>
 ```

+## Usage
+Fill in all recipients, body, subject, and attachments (make sure the name and file format are correct)

-6. Setup a script or run this in the terminal:
+Setup a script or run this in the terminal:

 ```bash
   node index.js